 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Carl Zeiss Makro-Planar T2/50 is the longer of the two lenses at 88mm.
 The Carl Zeiss Planar T1,4/50 with a length of 69mm, is 19mm shorter.
 Besides being longer, the Carl Zeiss Makro-Planar T2/50 also has a larger diameter of 72mm compared to the Carl Zeiss Planar T1,4/50's 66mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Carl Zeiss Planar T1,4/50 weighs 350g, which means it is 180g (33%) lighter than the Carl Zeiss Makro-Planar T2/50 which has a weight of 530g.

 Lens Mounts